0o-de-lally/ol-explorer/docs/responsive-improvements.md

 # Responsive Design Improvements in Open Libra Explorer

-We've improved the responsive design approach across the codebase by replacing JavaScript-based responsive logic with proper Tailwind/NativeWind CSS classes.
+We've improved the responsive design approach across the codebase by replacing JavaScript-based responsive logic with proper NativeWind v4 CSS classes.
 This enables a more maintainable, scalable approach to responsive design.

 ## Key Changes Made